Persistent Pulmonary Hypertension in the Newborn

 What are the possible complications of PPHN in the newborn?

 When blood is directed away from your baby's lungs, it’s hard for his or her lungs to exchange oxygen and carbon dioxide.
 Babies with PPHN have low blood oxygen levels even when they breathe air that’s 100% oxygen.
 This can cause serious problems.
 All of your baby’s organs need a regular supply of oxygen-rich blood.
 Your baby’s organs can become damaged if they don’t get enough oxygen.

 Key points about PPHN in the newborn

-- PPHN occurs when a newborn’s circulation changes back to the circulation of a fetus.
+- PPHN occurs when a newborn’s circulation continues to flow as it did in the womb.
 When this happens, too much blood flow bypasses the baby’s lungs.

 - About one in every 1,250 babies gets PPHN.
 It happens most often in full-term babies or babies born after their due dates.
 It usually occurs when a baby has a difficult birth.

 - Your child’s healthcare provider may do tests to check for this condition.
 These can include a chest X-ray, blood tests, and oxygen level checks.

 - The goal of treatment for PPHN is to increase the oxygen to all of your baby’s body systems.

 - If your baby doesn’t get enough oxygen, he or she may have long-term health problems.